Saitej Makhijani | April 6th, 2023

 Email campaigns are naturally considered the domain of marketing professionals.
 Nevertheless, personalized mass email customization or your materials can benefit from contributors with a range of expertise.
 You should, therefore, encourage cross-departmental collaborations when planning and executing these types of materials.
 This helps your materials not only be more impactful but also have greater relevance and agility.

 From the outset of your project, you should take the approach of building a specific cross-departmental team to take charge of mass customization.
 Naturally, this will include members of your marketing department.
-It’s also wise to incorporate data analytics or business intelligence professionals.
+It’s also wise to incorporate data analytics or embedded business intelligence professionals.
 Members of the information technology (IT) department can be instrumental in helping your team utilize artificial intelligence (AI) and automated tools that help support and execute a successful mass communications campaign.

 Each member of this diverse team has unique insights that can help make your efforts more effective.
 Each department likely also has different ways of working.
 This can prevent your mass customization project from becoming siloed either by stagnant practices or limited knowledge bases.